PeterO.Numbers.EContext

 A context object for arbitrary-precision arithmetic settings.

-Creates a new EContext object initialized with an unlimited exponent range, and the given rounding mode and maximum precision.
+Creates a new EContext object initialized with an unlimited exponent range, and the specified rounding mode and maximum precision.

 Parameters: